RadwanHegazy/RadwanORM/README.md

 ### Note :
 For connect with mysql you should install the mysql in your device -- [Watch for install MySQl in windows 10](https://www.youtube.com/watch?v=BxdSUGBs0gM)

-Then add change the dbtype to mysql and change the config dict to :
+Then change the dbtype to mysql and change the config dict , then code must be like :
 ```
 from orm import RadwanORM, Fields